UK breakdown coverGet a quote

 Digital radio offers a greater choice of stations, hiss and crackle free sound and ease of use benefits.

-Several other manufacturers including Volkwagen and Vauxhall have announced that digital radio will be standard across the range by the end of 2013.
+Several other manufacturers including Volkwagen and Vauxhall announced that digital radio would be standard across the range by the end of 2013.

 ‘D Love’ the UK’s digital radio evangelist

 Every car on the road can be converted to receive digital radio, and the range of digital radio adapters is increasing.

 A simple in-vehicle adapter can be bought from £50 and it is possible to fit some digital radios yourself.
 You would need a good understanding of a vehicle’s electronics system to do this so it's best to ask a professional.

 Besides an in-vehicle adapter it's likely that you will need a new antenna too - there are several antenna types available.